 National Council Policy Roadmap

 The National Council for Mental Wellbeing is focused on five essential objectives that represent the greatest opportunity to improve the health and well-being of the entire nation.
-Download the full National Council for Mental Wellbeing Policy Agenda.
+Download our 2022 Legislative Outlook to learn more about the upcoming policy landscape in 2022.

 Hundreds of Certified Community Behavioral Health Clinics (CCBHCs) are leading a bold shift to integrate physical and mental health care.
 This is the model for the future and our goal is to extend it nationwide.
 Learn more about the CCBHC model, including the current status of the program and where to find a CCBHC near you.

 The National Council is fighting to build capacity in our delivery system to ensure that everyone who seeks addiction treatment is able to receive it.
 We are advocating for a $100 billion investment in federal funds over ten years.